crdant/serverlesspresso-replicated/prompt-plan.md

 ## ✅ Prompt 2: Define the EventBridge Bus (Crossplane)

 ```
-Write a Crossplane `aws.eventbridge.EventBus` resource using Upbound's provider-aws.
+Write a Crossplane `aws.eventbridge.EventBus` resource using Upbound's provider-family-aws and any providers in that family that are necessary.

 The name should be templated via `.Values.appName`.
 The resource should be defined as a Helm template.